agoutsmedt/biblionetwork/README.md

 [2] Github\_document does not render properly math equations and I have decided to let them in a format that would allow proper computation in .html or .pdf documents.

+[3] I take as example authors here, but the function could also be used for calculating a co-authorship network with institutions or countries as nodes.